King-Mob/morpheusmutants.club/README.md

 # Morpheus Mutants Club Contribution Guide

 The project is a React typescript web-app using Parcel for building.
-It's the narrative blog of a community of seekers in the year 2042 who are interested in the underground world of dreamwalking.
+It's the narrative blog of a community of seekers in the year 2052 who are fans of the elusive figures known as dreamwalkers.

 ## Adding Content